IGVF-UCSD/pipeline_template/README.md

 # pipeline_template
 A template repository for pipeline code.
 For an example, see https://github.com/IGVF-UCSD/celloracle_pipeline/tree/dev.
-This should include
+This should include:

 # `README.md` (this file)
 - With details on the method